MicrosoftDocs/powerbi-docs/articles/powerbi-developer-integrate-report.md

 <properties
-   pageTitle="Integrate a Power BI report into an app (user owns data)" description="Walkthrough to integrate a report into an app, sample code" services="powerbi" documentationCenter=""
+   pageTitle="Integrate a Power BI report into an app" description="Walkthrough to integrate a report into an app, sample code" services="powerbi" documentationCenter=""